Fred Jones (Scooby-Doo)

-Frederick "Fred" Jones is a fictional character in the American animated series Scooby-Doo, leader of a quartet of teenage mystery solvers and their Great Dane companion, Scooby-Doo.
-Fred has been primarily portrayed by voice actor Frank Welker since the character's inception in 1969.
+Fred Jones is a fictional cartoon character in the American animated series Scooby-Doo, leader of a quartet of teenage mystery solvers and their Great Dane companion, Scooby-Doo.
+Fred has been primarily voiced by Frank Welker since the character's inception in 1969.

 Character description

 In most series, Fred wears a white and/or blue shirt and blue pants.
-In the original series, Fred wears an orange Hermès ascot tie with a blue shirt and white sweater.
+In the original series, Fred wears an orange ascot tie with a blue shirt and white sweater.
 In the 1990s direct-to-video films, Fred generally wears a light blue shirt.
 In the 2002 series What's New, Scooby-Doo?, Fred's outfit was given an update, with his orange ascot being replaced with a blue stripe.
 He is often shown constructing various Rube Goldberg traps for villains, which Scooby-Doo or Shaggy often set off by mistake, causing the villain to be captured in another way.
 Fred usually takes the lead in solving mysteries.
 When searching for clues, Fred and Daphne usually go together with Velma coming along, but sometimes Fred and Daphne pair off, leaving Velma to go with Shaggy and Scooby.
 Although generally a very nice guy, Fred can be bossy at times forcing Shaggy and Scooby to take part in nabbing the villain despite their fears and/or better judgment.

-According to Scooby-Doo: Behind the Scenes, his boyhood nickname was "Pickle".
+According to Scooby-Doo: Behind the Scenes, his boyhood nickname was "Pickle."
 He was voted "Best Looking" in school and was once part of a performance troupe before he devoted himself to solving mysteries.
 His drama training helps him get into the minds of the villains the gang faces.
 Daphne says that whenever they're feeling particularly scared, Fred would sing songs from Show Boat to soothe them.
-Fred one day hopes to be a famous mystery writer where he hopes to use all of his talents to the fullest.
+Fred one day hopes to be a famous mystery writer where he can use all of his talents to the fullest.

-In A Pup Named Scooby-Doo, Fred was depicted as being somewhat less intelligent and often believed crazy conspiracy theories and legends such as Bigfoot and mole people and read the magazine The National Exaggerator.
+In A Pup Named Scooby-Doo, Fred was depicted as being somewhat less intelligent and often believed conspiracy theories and legends such as Bigfoot and mole people and read the tabloid magazine The National Exaggerator.
 In each episode, Fred would blame the crime on the neighborhood bully, Red Herring (a play on the idiom red herring).
 In What's New, Scooby-Doo?, the teenage version of Fred is shown to have many interests such as traps, martial arts, wrestling, and weightlifting.
 In Scooby-Doo: Mystery Incorporated, his interests are limited to "traps and solving mysteries," although later he admits he has feelings and dates Daphne.